-What could be better: A handful of users report having had a problem with the launcher, which would no longer retract after pulling it.
+What negatives must you be aware of?
+A handful of users report having had a problem with the launcher, which would no longer retract after pulling it.
 If this happens to you, Westinghouse seems easy to contact and proceeds to replace the part.

 This cheap generator from Pulsar is an ideal choice for those on a budget.
 It delivers peak power of 2,300 watts and running power of up to 1,800 watts while operating for 4 hours at a 50% load.
 This peak power and time are relatively long compared to other 2000 watt generators.

 At 59 decibels, this is one of the loudest generators we have in this review.
 The generator is louder than many other types in the 2000 watt category.
 Additionally, users have found that the generator makes extraneous noises which can be quite annoying when operated with small electrical loads.

 The generator features a full panel at the front.
 Here, you’ll find two 120v outlets, one USB port, and a 12v DC charging socket.
 Also, users found the recoil starter to be very reliable and liked that the generator produced very clean reverse energy.